cloudevents/spec/cesql/spec.md

 Whenever possible, some error checks SHOULD be done at compile time by the expression evaluator, in order to prevent runtime errors.

+Every CESQL engine MUST support the following error types:

+- _ParseError_: An error that occurs during parsing
+- _MathError_: An error that occurs during the evaluation of a mathematical operation
+- _CastError_: An error that occurs during an implicit or explicit type cast
+- _MissingAttributeError_: An error that occurs when addressing an attribute which is not present on the input event
+- _MissingFunctionError_: An error that occurs due to a call to a function that has not been registered with the CESQL engine
+- _FunctionEvaluationError_: An error that occurs during the evaluation of a function
+- _GenericError_: Any error not specified above

+Whenever an operator or function encounters an error, it MUST result in a "return value" as well as one or more "error values".
+In cases where there is not an obvious "return value" for the expression, the operator or function SHOULD return the zero value for the return type of the operator or function.

 ### 3.4.
 Operators

 The following tables show the operators that MUST be supported by a CESQL evaluator.

-All the operators in the following tables are listed in precedence order.
+When evaluating an operator, a CESQL engine MUST attempt to cast the operands to the specified types.

 #### 3.4.1.
 Unary operators